tobias-weiss-ai-xr/opendesk-edu/README.md

 If you want to address other topics, please check the section ["Rückmeldungen und Beteiligung" in the OVERVIEW.md](https://gitlab.opencode.de/bmi/opendesk/info/-/blob/main/OVERVIEW.md#rückmeldungen-und-beteiligung) of the [openDesk Info Repository](https://gitlab.opencode.de/bmi/opendesk/info).

+# Development

+If you want to join or contribute to the development of openDesk please read the [Development guide](./docs/development.md).

 # License

 This project uses the following license: Apache-2.0